 In 2011 it took up an hourly service between Vienna Westbahnhof and Salzburg, using smart double-deck trains.
 Its tickets were about half the price of what the national rail operator ÖBB charged, and the trains had free WiFi – something unheard of in those days.
 At least on trains.

 Westbahn trains are electric multiple units formed of six (or four) double deck coaches.
-They are made by Stadler in Switzerland and called KISS.
+They run at up to 200 km/h (125 mph) between Vienna and Salzburg.
 Similar trains run in Swiss regional services, but also in Luxembourg, Georgia and Azerbaijan.

 Good trains.
 I like them.
 Here is an interactive tour.